jaronheard/website/README.md

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

+**Note: there's more files than this, if you have a question about one, feel free to open an issue.

 A quick look at the top-level files and directories you'll see in a Gatsby project.